Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$: Methods

 \subsection{Density functional theory calculations}

 Our density functional theory (DFT) calculations were performed using the Vienna Ab Initio Simulation Package (VASP) \cite{VASP1, VASP2}.
 We employed the projector-augmented wave (PAW) method \cite{PAW} and the Perdew–Burke–Ernzerhof revised for solids (PBEsol) exchange–correlation functional \cite{pbesol}.
 A plane-wave basis with a cutoff energy of 500 eV was used for structural optimizations (400 eV for molecular dynamics simulations).
 Brillouin zone integrations utilized a 4×4×1 k-point mesh for the 168-atom tetragonal unit cell, and commensurate k-meshes for other structures.
-The lattice constants for each structure were optimized using the variable cell optimization method in VASP, with all atoms relaxed until the forces on them were less than 0.01 eV/Å. Ab initio molecular dynamics simulations were carried out in the NVT ensemble using the Nosé thermostat method \cite{md1,md2} as implemented in VASP.
+The lattice constants for each structure were optimized using the variable cell optimization method in VASP, with all atoms relaxed until the forces on them were less than 0.01 eV/Å. Ab initio molecular dynamics simulations were carried out in the NVT ensemble using the Nosé thermostat method \cite{md1,md2} as implemented in VASP, with a time step of 1 fs.
 The Nosé mass parameter was chosen to yield a temperature oscillation period of about 80 fs, ensuring adequate sampling of phase space at the target temperature.
+The phonon band structure of the tetragonal-$\lambda$ model was calculated using density-functional perturbation theory as implemented in VASP, combined with the \textsc{phonopy} code \cite{phonopy}, for the 168-atom unit cell.
+The oxygen diffusion coefficient $D$ was determined from the mean-square displacement (MSD) of the migrating oxygen atoms, obtained from 20~ps NVT ab initio simulations using the unit cell.
 Visualization of atomic structures and trajectories was performed using VESTA software \cite{vesta}.